1991–92 Los Angeles Lakers season: Magic’s retirement

 Starting point guard Magic Johnson missed the first three games with an unspecified "stomach ailment".
 On November 7, 1991, Johnson announced that he had tested positive for HIV and would immediately retire.
-Johnson discovered his condition after attempting to purchase life insurance and failing the HIV test conducted by Lakers team doctor.
-During the press conference, he stated that his wife Cookie and unborn child were HIV negative and that he would become an advocate for HIV education and prevention.
+Johnson discovered his condition after attempting to purchase life insurance, and failing the HIV test conducted by Lakers team doctor.
+During the press conference, he stated that his wife Cookie and unborn child were HIV negative, and that he would become an advocate for HIV education and prevention.
 The NBA world was shocked; U. S. president George H. W. Bush said: "For me, Magic is a hero, a hero for anyone who loves sports."
 Johnson was still listed on the roster, as an injured reserve, and continued to be paid.

-Johnson was voted in on the West team for the 1992 NBA All-Star Game.
+Johnson was voted in on the West team for the 1992 NBA All-Star Game in Orlando.
 Columnists and other people speculated on whether he would play.
 Because HIV is spread through blood, some players voiced concerns about being infected if Johnson were to get a bleeding wound and touch them.
 Utah Jazz forward Karl Malone was the most vocal player to express concern.
-Nevertheless, Johnson played in the All-Star Game, leading the West to a 153-113 win and being named the All-Star Most Valuable Player (MVP).
+Nevertheless, Johnson played in the All-Star Game, leading the West to a 153–113 win and being named the All-Star Most Valuable Player (MVP).
 The game ended with 14.5 seconds remaining; when Johnson drained a last-minute three-pointer, other players ran on the court to congratulate Johnson and exchange high-fives.
 It would be Johnson's last game until he made a brief return at the end of the 1995–96 season.

 Magic and the Dream Team

-Despite being HIV positive, Johnson was chosen for the US team for the 1992 Summer Olympics.
+Despite being HIV positive, Johnson was chosen for the U.S. team for the 1992 Summer Olympics in Barcelona, Spain.
 The squad was quickly dubbed the Dream Team because of its abundance of NBA stars such as Jordan, Karl Malone and Bird, but Johnson was the main attraction.
 At the Olympic Opening Ceremony, German tennis player Steffi Graf ordered colleague Barbara Rittner to photograph her with Johnson, and in the match against Spain, Spanish captain Juan Antonio San Epifanio and his squad demonstratively hugged him, showing that his HIV infection did not matter to them.
 During the tournament, Johnson struggled with knee problems and played for only a fraction of the games.
 The point guard position was mostly run by Utah Jazz all-time assist leader John Stockton, but Johnson's presence alone was enough to provoke standing ovations from the crowd.
 He used the spotlight to attempt to inspire HIV positive people in several interviews.